aws/aws-sam-cli-app-templates/dotnet6/hello-pt/{{cookiecutter.project_name}}/README.md

 # {{ cookiecutter.project_name }}

-Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `nodejs18.x` runtime, and options to bootstrap it with [**AWS Lambda Powertools for TypeScript**](https://awslabs.github.io/aws-lambda-powertools-typescript/latest/) (Lambda Powertools) utilities for Logging, Tracing and Metrics.
+Congratulations, you have just created a Serverless "Hello World" application using the AWS Serverless Application Model (AWS SAM) for the `dotnet6` runtime, and options to bootstrap it with [**AWS Lambda Powertools for .NET**](https://awslabs.github.io/aws-lambda-powertools-dotnet/) (Powertools) utilities for Logging, Tracing and Metrics.

 Powertools is a developer toolkit to implement Serverless best practices and increase developer velocity.